Moïse Sahi Dion

-Moïse Orell Dion Sahi (born 20 December 2001), known as Moïse Sahi Dion, is an Ivorian professional footballer who plays as a forward for Belgian Pro League club Dender.
+Moïse Orell Dion Sahi (born 20 December 2001), known as Moïse Sahi Dion, is an Ivorian professional footballer who plays as a forward for French club Annecy.

 Club career

 A youth product of Afrique Football Élite, Sahi Dion signed for Strasbourg's reserve side in January 2021.
 However, he made his professional debut for the first team on 4 April 2021, coming on as a substitute in a 3–2 Ligue 1 win over Bordeaux.
 Six days later, he scored his first goal for the club in a 4–1 loss to Paris Saint-Germain.

 On 3 August 2022, Sahi Dion joined Ligue 2 side Annecy on loan for the season.
 He made his club debut in a 1–0 loss to Amiens on 6 August, and scored his first two goals for the club in 2–2 draw against Rodez two weeks later.
 On 1 March 2023, Sahi Dion scored Annecy's first goal in a 2–2 draw against Marseille in the Coupe de France quarter-finals; Annecy would go on to win 6–5 on penalties, qualifying for the semi-finals for the first time ever.
 In the semi-finals against Toulouse, Sahi Dion scored a left-footed volley from outside the box to tie the match 2–2 in the 90th minute; however, it was ruled out for offside, and Annecy eventually lost 2–1.

 On 29 July 2025, Sahi Dion signed for Belgian Pro League club Dender.

+On 2 February 2026, he returned to Annecy with a three-and-a-half-year contract.